Highlights Of The Program

 • Predicting functional lifespan and failure risk using ageing physics and accelerated material modelling

-• Applying A2P2 to select optimal sterilisation methods, minimize revalidation, and improve safety and shelf life
+• Applying A2P2 to select optimal sterilisation methods, minimise revalidation, and improve safety and shelf life

 Q&A SESSION ON AGEING PREDICTION AND STERILISATION SELECTION STRATEGIES